Modern Slavery Act Annual Transparency Statement

 The Bank of New York Mellon Corporation (“BNY Mellon”)1 is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chains.
 This statement is made on behalf of BNY Mellon pursuant to section 54 of the Modern Slavery Act 2015 of the United Kingdom (“Modern Slavery Act”).

-At BNY Mellon, we have a long-standing culture of “Doing What’s Right,” as evidenced by our Corporate Social Responsibility programme, our Human Rights Statement, our Employee Code of Conduct and our Supplier Code of Conduct.
+At BNY Mellon, we have a long-standing culture of “Doing What’s Right,” as evidenced by our Corporate Social Responsibility program, our Human Rights Statement, our Employee Code of Conduct and our Supplier Code of Conduct.
 These specific initiatives, coupled with our belief that transparency and accountability promote healthy, stable financial markets, are intended to help us achieve the highest of standards and continue to progress and evolve our social and ethical responsibilities.

 II.
 Organisational Structure